Prathameshv07/Super-Chatbot_Project/README.md

 # Sem---V-Project
 Project done in Sem - V (TCSC)
 To run the project make sure you download android studio as it is based on java and xml.

+Use any of these commands to use the feature of the applicaton Dipslay date and time: /ShowDateandTime
+To control brightness: /Brightness OR /Open BrightnessSettings1 To control_volume:     /Open control_volume
+To count your step:    /Open StepCount
+To play tic_tac_toe:   /Open tic_tac_toe
+To use Caeser_cipher:  /Open caeser_cipher
+To use morse_code      /Open morse_code
+Refresh the content:   /Refresh Content OR Just swipe down to refresh Make an exit           /Exit